 - It provides in-depth fitness and nutrition information.

-- FitnessGenes offers extended support to help you meet your fitness and diet goals, including access to experts like nutritionists and personal trainers (although this costs extra).
+- FitnessGenes offers extended support to help you meet your exercise and diet goals, including access to experts like nutritionists and personal trainers (although this costs extra).

-- FitnessGenes does not provide any DNA ancestry, genealogy, family tree, or last name origin information.
+- Does not provide any DNA ancestry, genealogy, family tree, or last name origin information.

 - Although this service provides a DNA health report with information about genes related to control of blood pressure and obesity risk, it does not provide specific information about genetic diseases.